-You can leave the hospital when your surgeon says it is okay.
+You can leave the hospital when your surgeon says it is OK.
 Be sure to have an adult family member or friend drive you.
 If needed, you may spend time at an intermediate care facility.
 Once home, you can do some things to help recover faster.

 See your surgeon as instructed so he or she can check your leg.
 Expect to have some leg swelling after surgery.
 This will lessen over time.
 To speed your recovery, follow these tips:

-Wear slippers or shoes when walking.
+- Wear slippers or shoes when walking.
 Clear all walking areas of trip hazards such as rugs.

 - Avoid skin burns by testing the temperature of bath and shower water before you get in.

-Don't stand or sit with your feet down for long.
+- Don't stand or sit with your feet down for long.
 When you sit, raise your foot as high as you comfortably can.
 Do not raise it so high that you feel pain or numbness.
 If you use a pillow, place it under your calf, between your ankle and knee.

 Call your surgeon if: